|Year:||3rd at Campbell|

 |Out of State Recruiting:||Georgia counties: Monroe, Jones, Bibb, Crawford, Peach, Twiggs, Columbia, Richmond; Central Georgia; South Florida; Arizona|

-Damien Adams enters his second season at Campbell as an assistant coach, instructing the defensive line.
+Damien Adams enters his third season at Campbell, instructing the defensive line.

 In 2013, his first season at CU, Adams helped the Camel defense to improvements in total offense, points per game, rushing yards per game and passing yards per game.
 Those strides included improvements of 62.3 yards of total offense and 54.7 yards rushing fewer per game.
 The team also set a new record for sacks with 27 on the year.